The RICH (Re-Imagining City Hall) Hobart Project

 The idea of subdividing the area for housing or any other purpose is totally against the City ideals.
 We need venues for events that bring us together.

-tarfin over 5 years ago
+tarfin almost 6 years ago

 I think the City Hall should be as unashamedly 'Regal' as it is affordable (and maybe even elements that aren't affordable).
 If should be adaptable, and reflect a uniquely Australian sentiment with strong Tasmanian environmental and historical elements.
 It should not give way to contemporary / trendy sentiment but reflect a timeless vitality.
 Could it capture an early European history that included the French, Dutch and English noting some of that early European effort in our waters came from the visions of the French King Louis XVI / Napoleon / King George III and thus the exploration spirit of Tasman / Cook / Bligh / Flinders / Peron / Baudin / D'Entrecasteaux.
 Could it also come to terms with the First Nation People / Black War / dispossession / genocide?
 And then the pioneering spirit of the mining and pastoral industries where our fine wool in particular is still testimony to the pioneering effort made by Eliza Forlong.
 I appreciate that some of these are not Hobart specific but shouldn't the capital city of Tasmania resonate with the State's history.

-Peter Martin over 5 years ago
+Peter Martin almost 6 years ago

 I think the City Hall should have the capability of being a cinema theatre and regularly program the screening of non mainstream/local movies and documentaries and other audiovisual productions.
 There could be a fixed day of the week or the month (frequency to be discussed in detail by expert advisors, external consultants and council community development and arts & events staff, in consultation with the community) allocated to the screening of films either for free or for an affordable ticket price.
 I am an expert in this field and can provide further advise/insight as to how to implement such a thing.

-rafamolina over 5 years ago
+rafamolina almost 6 years ago

 Would be great to see it used for live music through upgraded acoustics and seating and if possible theatre/dance by modifying stage and giving Hobart another mid sized venue

-hamenw over 5 years ago
+hamenw almost 6 years ago

 While I have been to many different types of events at the City Hall, the Hall was not the most suitable type of venue for some of them.
 I realise there would be a huge cost in making the Hall more adaptable, I think that it would mean that it could be used for more, different events.